hilmi-yilmaz/42_corona_tracker/README.md

 - login_name: the intra login name of the infected person
 - date_infected: the date the person got infected in the format day-month-year (e.g. 15-01-2021).
 - how_many_days_to_check: how many days to check.

+## Output

+The program outputs the following statistics:

+- Summary of total overlapping login times.
+- Sessions that contributed to overlapping time.
+- Student that sat on an infected host (the host that the infected person left).
+- Sessions of infected student.
+- Sessions of contact persons.

 ### Example